April 22, 2019

 Gamification in Online Courses

-• “Learning Levels” with increasing difficulty of the content.
+• “Learning levels” with increasing difficulty of the content.

 Erfolge feiern - auch das ist Gamification

-By the way: Creating online courses with playful elements can be very simple.
+By the way: Creating online courses with playful elements can be very easy.
 Quizzes, exams, learning chapters, and diverse content can be created with blink.it in just a few clicks.
 Try it out now easily and for free!

 Do you want to offer e-learning as a company or academy?
 Download our guide "Successfully Rolling Out E-Learnings with blink.it" for free.